wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The amazing group chat for your community.
+The amazing chat for your community.
 Perfect for Ultimate Member and BuddyPress...
-Get started in 5 minutes!
+Try it now!

 == Description ==